dyeoman2/hackathon/docs/AUTUMN_SETUP.md

 ## 6. Optional: Regenerate Convex Types

-If you make adjustments to the Convex functions or upgrade to a new version of the template, regenerate Convex helper types:
+If you make adjustments to the Convex functions or upgrade to a new version of the platform, regenerate Convex helper types:

 ```bash
 npx convex codegen
 ```

-> The template ships with generated stubs so it compiles offline, but running codegen ensures type information stays synchronized with the Autumn actions after you have network access.
+> The platform ships with generated stubs so it compiles offline, but running codegen ensures type information stays synchronized with the Autumn actions after you have network access.

 ## Troubleshooting